aamanrebello/HTVTC-Testing-Framework/README.md

 ## Programs That Can Be Run

-These contain tests that can be run by the end user
+These contain tests that can be run by the end user to evaluate HTVTC and traditional hyperparameter optimisation techniques.

 - `*_test.py`: Runs unit tests for the module `*.py`.

 - `tensorcompletion_instrumentation.py`: Runs performance measurement tests on large tensors for the tensor completion algorithms.

 - `experiments/algo_workspace.py`: Runs correctness tests for HTVTC on saved hyperparameter score tensors for the machine learning algorithm `algo`.

 - `experiments/algo_instrumentation.py`: Runs performance tests for HTVTC on the machine learning algorithm `algo` measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) and maximum memory allocation during runtime (in bytes).

 - `traditional-methods/method/algo_workspace.py`: Runs performance tests for traditional hyperparameter optimisation method `method` on machine learning algorithm `algo`, measuring validation loss of the suggested hyperparameter combination and one of execution time (in nanoseconds), CPU utilisation time (in nanoseconds) and maximum memory allocation during runtime (in bytes).

 ## Performance Metrics